interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 #### Area too large check

-**[astm.f3411.v22a.NET0430](../../../../requirements/astm/f3411/v22a.md)** requires that a NetRID Display Provider rejects a request for a very large view area with a diagonal greater than *NetMaxDisplayAreaDiagonal*.
+**[astm.f3411.v22a.NET0250](../../../../requirements/astm/f3411/v22a.md)** requires that a NetRID Service Provider rejects a request for a very large view area with a diagonal greater than *NetMaxDisplayAreaDiagonal*.
 If such a large view is requested and a 413 error code is not received, then this check will fail.

 ### Observer polling test step